Singapore Income Tax: Tax Residency & Tax Rates 2023

 Basis Period: The basis period is the calendar year preceding that YA.

-Eg. Your personal tax is being calculated during the calendar Year of 2010 for income earned from Basis period between 1 January 2009 to 31 December 2009.
+Eg. You can calculate the personal income tax of the calendar Year of 2010 based on the income earned between 1 January 2009 to 31 December 2009.

-Companies are allowed to adopt a different financial year other than a calendar year.
+Additionally, companies can select a financial year that differs from the calendar year.
 A different basis period applies to businesses whose financial year end is not 31 December.

-Eg. For a company with a June financial year end, the basis period for YA2010 is from 1 July 2008 to 30 June 2009.
+Eg. If you company has a June financial year end, the basis period for YA2010 is from 1 July 2008 to 30 June 2009.
 In this case, the income earned in this period is subject to tax in the year 2010 (YA2010).

 How Tax Planning May Reduce Your Income Tax Burden?